RedFroggy/spring-cucumber-rest-api/README.md

 ### Specify an authentication mode
 - You can authenticate using the step: `I authenticate with login/password (.*)/(.*)` but the authentication mode must be implemented by you.
-- You need to  implements the `BddRestTemplateAuthentication` interface.
+- You need to implement the `BddRestTemplateAuthentication` interface.
 - You can inject a `TestRestTemplate` instance in your code, so you can do pretty much anything you want.
 - For example, for a JWT authentication you can do :
 ```java